Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Methodology

 \textbf{Overview}.
-Fig.~\ref{fig:overview} illustrates our proposed approach.
-The core component is a lightweight, plug-and-play module (Sec.~\ref{sec:prunerdesign}), which includes a small text embedding extractor and a coarse-to-fine pruner.
-To optimize the pruner, we address the gradient issue that arises from pruning discrete tokens before the LLM tokenizer, as the LLM loss gradient cannot be backpropagated through the tokenizer.
-To tackle this, we propose a multi-objective reward and leverage reinforcement learning for training (Sec.~\ref{sec:training}).
+Fig.~\ref{fig:overview} illustrates our approach.
+The core component is a lightweight, plug-and-play module (Sec.~\ref{sec:prunerdesign}), which consists of a small text embedding extractor and a coarse-to-fine pruner.

+To train the pruner, we face the challenge of gradient backpropagation when pruning discrete tokens outside the LLM.
+The LLM loss gradient cannot be backpropagated through the tokenizer.
+To address this, we design a multi-objective reward function and use reinforcement learning for effective training (Sec.~\ref{sec:training}).
+The overall training process is outlined in Algorithm~\ref{alg:cot-max}.